 - I prefer using the cook and serve pudding.
 It’s a little firmer and I believe a little more tart than the instant pudding.

-- You can buy Pepperidge Farm’s puff pastry shells instead of making these baskets but I think the baskets are a little fancier and a heck of a lot of fun.
+- You can buy Pepperidge Farm’s puff pastry shells instead of making these baskets but I think the baskets are a little fancier and a heck of a lot of fun to make.
 The kiddos will love helping!

 - You can line the muffin tin inserts with puff pastry circles large enough to fill the cup instead of weaving strips if you want to simplify the process.
 You’ll be missing out on all the fun though!